brutopolis/buxu/README.md

         register_string(vm, "hello", "Hello, World!");
     }

-  `folder libs` are a bit more complex type of library, it is expected that you understand all the build.sh file, the entire bruter.c and bruter.h and know every folder of the bruter source file structure(which are not really hard, bruter is really simple), knowing that, you can create a folder lib/lib_name with the following structure:
+  `folder libs` are a bit more complex type of library, those cant be loaded as dynamic lib by its nature, it is expected that you understand all the build.sh file, the entire bruter.c and bruter.h and know every folder of the bruter source file structure(which are not really hard, bruter is really simple), knowing that, you can create a folder lib/lib_name with the following structure:

     lib_name/
     ├── include